banaio/www-bana-io/docs/resume/cover-letter.md

 ### Work locations considered

-A fully remote role with a UK or US company.
+A fully remote role, ideally, with a UK or US company.

 ### Any visa restrictions – if applicable (ILR, Tier 2, Dependant visa etc)